 This relationship went on for about 2 years–on and off.
 I’d leave and come back.
 It was the week of my 21st birthday.
 I was asked to go out with some “friends.”
 My abuser got angry.

 I ignored him.
 He dragged me outside and attacked me.
 He banged my head against the wall outside.
 The police were called and when he found out, he carried me into the bathroom.
 He threaten to kill himself right in front of me.
 Sirens sounded and he fled.
 The police met me.
 With blood on my face and lump on my head, the state pressed charges.

 75% of domestic violence related homicides occur upon separation and there is a 75% increase of violence upon separation for at least two years.

 Even though my abuser had done all these things to me, I still loved him.
 In all his chaos he stayed consistent.
 He was the only one there for me.
 I would’ve stayed with him but God removed me.
 God literally removed me from that toxicity.

 When I found out that I couldn’t have contact with him I was depressed.
 I missed him.
 He wasn’t always bad… because he fled the scene before the police could arrest him, I saw him one last time.
 It was at a hospital.
 We were both there visiting a “friend.”
 He thought I had moved on so, there in the waiting room, he assaulted me.
-After this incident, the police found him at work and arrested him on sight.
+After this incident, the police found him at work and arrested him.